RafaelGSS/blog/priv/posts/preparing-and-evaluating-benchmarks.md

 The module [`ttest`][] will abstract the confidence calculation.
 In case you are interested in the equation, see the paper mentioned previously³.

-The following snippet is a collection of benchmark results before the change (A) and after the change (B)
+The following snippet is a collection of benchmark results before the change (A) and after the change (B):

 ```js
 const ttest = require('ttest')